 The primary objective of this work is to use the highly stereotyped zebra finch (Figure 1) song to investigate how the brainstem might shape the generation of higher-order motor commands.
 In songbirds, the respiratory brainstem (RAm & PAm in figure 2), which shares many anatomical and functional characteristics with its mammalian counterpart (McLean et al., 2013), also contains a distinct population of neurons that is functionally connected, via a thalamic intermediary (Uva in figure 2), to vocal motor “cortex” (HVC & NIf in figure 2).
 This work tests the hypothesis that the “respiratory-thalamic” pathway sends precisely timed signals that directly shape the timing of the circuits that encode the moment-to-moment motor commands for song (Schmidt, McLean & Goller, 2011; Ashmore et al. 2008).
 Because this projection is bilateral in nature, we are also interested in the role of this pathway in synchronizing motor commands across hemispheres.

 Because the corpus callosum is absent in birds, as it is in all non-mammalian vertebrates, this work directly addresses mechanisms of hemispheric coordination that occur in the absence of this major commissural system.
-We use neural recording methods (single and multi-unit) together with optogenetics (in collaboration with Brian Chow; Department of Bioengineering @ Penn) in awake birds to investigate the nature of the signal carried by the “respiratory-t halamic” pathway during song production.
+We use neural recording methods (single and multi-unit) in anesthetized and awake birds to investigate the nature of the signal carried by the “respiratory-thalamic” pathway during song production.
 These measurements are coupled with detailed quantitative analysis of song acoustic and temporal features.

-This work is the primary research focus of the laboratory.
+This work is a primary research focus of the laboratory.